-103.1 Establishment.
+- 103.1 Establishment.
 There is hereby established a division to be called the Building Division, and the person in charge shall be known as the Building Official.
-All code officials employed by the division shall be certified in accordance with Chapter 468, Florida Statutes.

-103.2 Employee qualifications.
-Reserved.

-103.3 Restrictions on employees.
-An officer or employee connected with the division, except one whose only connection is as a member of the board established by this code, shall not be financially interested in the furnishing of labor, material, or appliances for the construction, alteration, or maintenance of a building, structure, service, system, or in the making of plans or of specifications thereof, unless he/she is the owner of such.
-This officer or employee shall not engage in any other work which is inconsistent with their his/her duties or conflict with the interests of the division except as instructors.
+All code officials employed by the division shall be certified in accordance with Chapter 468, Florida Statutes. - 103.2 Employee qualifications.
+(Reserved). - 103.3 Restrictions on employees.
+An employee connected with the division shall not be financially interested in the furnishing of labor, material, or appliances for the construction, alteration, or maintenance of a building, structure, service, system, or in the making of plans or of specifications thereof, unless he/she is the owner of such.
+This employee shall not engage in any other work which is inconsistent with his/her duties or conflict with the interests of the division.